-Partners shall determine whether or not the activity would occur in a known cultural site or not.
-Partners shall maintain documentation of those conclusions for their records, and make them available to the Program Administrator or Service upon request.
-If effects are avoided, then this would conclude the Service’s Section 106 compliance for this activity.
+Partners shall determine whether the activity would occur in a known cultural site or not.
+Partners shall maintain documentation of the conclusions below for their records, and make them available to the Program Administrator or Service upon request.

+If the activity does not occur within a known cultural site, or avoids the boundaries of a known cultural site, proceed to Step 4.

-If the activity occurs within a known cultural site, and scope of activity cannot be modified to avoid effects to a cultural site, the activity has potential to affect historic properties and a full Section 106 consultation is required, proceed to Step 5.
+If the activity occurs within a known cultural site, and scope of activity cannot be modified to avoid the boundaries of a cultural site, the activity has potential to affect historic properties and a full Section 106 consultation is required, proceed to Step 5.

-If the activity does not contain ground disturbance beyond the extent of areas previously disturbed, it would be previously exempted from further review under Step 2.

-If the activity does not occur within a known cultural site, proceed to Step 4.

 Step 4.
 Does the Activity Have the Potential to Affect a Historic Property?